Frog and Toad All Year

 Frog and Toad All Year is an American picture book written and illustrated by Arnold Lobel, published by Harper & Row in 1976.
 It is the third book in the Frog and Toad series, whose four books completed by Lobel each comprises five easy-to-read short stories.

 Characters

 The two friends, Frog and Toad, are portrayed by the author with human-like personalities and amphibian appearance.
 The situations in which they find themselves are a cross between the human and animal worlds.
 Along with Lobel's other Frog and Toad books, Frog and Toad All Year is valued by experts in children's literature for its portrayal of the value of friendship.

 Summary

-Friends Frog and Toad, who have quite different personalities, have adventures through the seasons...
+Friends Frog and Toad, who have quite different personalities, have adventures through the seasons.

 Down the Hill

-Frog invites Toad to go sledding with him, though Toad does not want to, but is forced to against his will.
+Frog invites Toad to go sledding with him.
+While Toad does not want to, he is forced to join against his will.
 The trip doesn't go as planned after Frog falls off the sled as it goes out of control.
 Afterwards, Toad opts to continue spending Winter indoors.